PoisotLab/ms_network_prediction/manuscript.md

 of interaction networks.

 However, in the process of writing this manuscript we later found trait data associated with this system collected by [@citationhere].
-This emphasizes the need for open data to make the prediction of species interaction networks.
+This emphasises the need for open data to make the prediction of species interaction networks.

 # A Roadmap Toward Predicting Species Interaction Networks across Space